temporalio/documentation/docs/go-run-your-first-app.md

 - **Time**: ⏱️ ~20 minutes
 - **Goals**: 🙌
   - Complete several runs of a Temporal Workflow application using the Temporal server and the [Go SDK](https://github.com/temporalio/go-sdk).
-  - Practice accessing and using the visibility of the Workflow's state.
+  - Practice reviewing the state of the Workflow.
   - Understand the inherent reliability of Workflow functions.
   - Learn many of Temporal's core terminology and concepts.
 :::